WORK IN PROGRESS

 Reactors that require message history

-Reactors that declare the :history argument will also be provided the full message history for the stream being handled.
+Reactors that declare the :history keyword in their .handle_batch (or .handle) signature will be provided the full message history for the stream being handled.

 This is how event-sourced Actors are implemented.